-Principle 4 - The University retains the right and responsibility to determine the terms of conditions of the use of University facilities for speech
+Principle 4 - The University retains the right and responsibility to determine the terms and conditions of the use of University facilities for speech.

-(7) On notification of a request for public events and discourse, the University has the right and responsibility to determine the terms and conditions upon which it shall permit external visitors and invited visitors to speak on university land and use university facilities.
+(7) The University has the right and responsibility to determine the terms and conditions upon which it shall permit external visitors and invited visitors to speak on university land and use university facilities.

-Part B - Academic Freedom Statement
+Part B - Academic freedom statement